vananhmai-DA/Financial-Statement-Analysis-Dashboard-Germany_23-25/README.md

 ### 8.4 Strengthen AR collection and credit control

-The most urgent risk is overdue AR.
-The company should implement a risk-based collection policy, hold further credit orders for high-risk overdue customers, and tighten payment terms for customers with repeated delays.
+The most urgent working capital risk is late collection exposure.
+The company should implement a risk-based collection policy, hold further credit orders for high-risk overdue customers, and tighten payment terms for customers with repeated payment delays.

 A practical AR collection policy could be: